alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-08-26-ibrahim-and-the-fire.md

 lang: en
 category: [prophets,fatwas]
 date: 2020/08/26
-excerpt: Anyone who denies that Abraham was thrown into the fire is a disbeliever as they belie the Qur'an and the authentic Sunnah.
+summary: Anyone who denies that Abraham was thrown into the fire is a disbeliever as they belie the Qur'an and the authentic Sunnah.
 ---

 ### Question: